facebookresearch/nevergrad/docs/windows.md

 It is used edit/add/read python source code.

-To install it: In the anaconda environment select you nevergrad environment (in the "application on" menu).
+To install it: In the anaconda environment select your nevergrad environment (in the "application on" menu).
 Then you can install it by clicking on the install button under the spyder case.
 You can see other softs you are used to (jupyter, rstudio for instance).